Bali catamaran sailing in turquoise Caribbean waters

 • • Departure

-• • ICC assessment can be conducted without tidal waters
+• • SLC assessment can be conducted without tidal waters

 • • The BVI offers ideal controlled conditions for assessment